 If we’re honest, the 7 Pro has the 7 licked in almost every aspect.
 It costs £150 more than the base 7, and £100 more than the 8GB variant we tried.

 For that extra £100, you get the incredible 90Hz screen, the motorized pop-out front camera, and an extra rear camera.
-If you can stretch to the extra £150, it’s well worth it.
+If you can stomach the extra cost, it's well worth it.

 OnePlus 7 vs Samsung Galaxy S10